-- Services are provided by designated care support team (employed by the community or contracted out) which limits the choice of provider by the senior
+- Services are provided by a designated care support team (employed by the community or contracted out), which limits the choice of provider by the senior.

 - Regulated by the B.C.
 Office of the Assisted Living Registrar.

-- Regular assistance with activities of daily living, including eating, mobility, dressing, grooming, bathing or personal hygiene.
+- Regular assistance with daily living activities, including eating, mobility, dressing, grooming, bathing, personal hygiene and medication administration.

 - Central storage of medication, distribution of medication, administering medication or monitoring the taking of medication.

 Long-term care homes

 Older adults who can no longer live independently or direct their own care, due to physical and/or cognitive health conditions, can turn to long-term care homes or nursing homes as an option.
 Compared to seniors in independent or assisted living communities, those in long-term care are much less mobile and require higher levels of care.
 These communities provide more than two prescribed services covered in the Community Care and Assisted Living Act.
 Features common to long-term care homes:

 - Medical, standard or shared accommodations with access to common areas like dining rooms, and lounges.
 Some properties feature patios and landscaped gardens.